Keyboard shortcuts

 • Performance: buffer count and vsync

-• UI: status bar toggle/position/style, help overlay styling, click highlight settings, frozen badge
+• UI: status bar toggle/position/style, help overlay styling, click highlight settings (including highlight ring), frozen badge, context menu

-• Board modes: enable, default mode, board colors, auto adjust pen color
+• Board modes (legacy): enable, default mode, board colors, auto adjust pen color

 • Capture: enable, save directory, filename template, format, clipboard behavior, exit after capture